 Do you take awesome Instagram food shots and want to do it professionally and get money for it?
 I’m going to tell you 12 easy steps to become a food photographer in a short period of time and achieve success!

-In this article, I will try to tell you, in as much detail as possible, how you can begin working in this field, how to find clients and give you a few food photography tips.
+In this article, I will try to tell you, in as much detail as possible, how you can begin working in this field, how to find clients and how to become a food photographer in general.

-Food photography must attract and there are many ways to do that as well as rules you can follow.
-Many food photographers share this info for free and in the form os paid courses.
+The pictures of food must attract and there are many ways to do that as well as rules you can follow.
+Many photographers share this info for free and in the form of paid courses.

-Overall, there are three ways you can learn food photography:
+Overall, there are three ways you can learn this type of photography:

 1. Low budget approach, when you study your camera settings, how to frame a shot correctly, and which lighting to use on your own.